-With 80 to 85 percent of churches in America either plateauing or in decline, an urgent plea for discipleship, revitalization, and church planting exists.
-To sustain the current pace of population growth, American churches would need to plant 2,900 new churches every year.
-Only 12 percent of Americans attend church on any given Sunday with 20 percent of people leaving their church every year—this would require a visitor rate of at least 30 percent of the church’s size just to grow.
+Research has demonstrated a decline within the Western Church for several years.
+While statistics have shown that 80–85% of American churches are either dying, declining, or plateauing, those numbers are nearly a decade old (Malphurs 2013, 200).
+Unfortunately, the statistical data has not improved.
+A recent Barna Group study that included 34 denominations discovered 1.5 churches closed for every church that opened (Barna 2021).
+To sustain the current pace of population growth, American churches would need to plant at least 2,900 new churches every year.
+While only 12% of Americans attend church on any given Sunday, 20% of people are leaving their church every year—this would require a visitor rate of at least 30% of the church’s size just to grow.

 Unfortunately, 7,000 churches close their doors every year, and only 4,000 open.
 It is approximated that 15,000 church plants are needed each year to keep up with the population growth.